top of page

 Taboo Sexual Obsessions:

 Intrusive Thoughts: Individuals with these forms of OCD experience unwanted and distressing thoughts about the possibility of being sexually attracted to children, relatives, or other taboo contexts.
-They may also fear that they will "become" aroused by these thoughts, or become a paedophile if they do not fight with the thoughts, or that they would be "bad" for ignoring the thoughts, or that they're ready "bad" for even having the thoughts in the first place.
+They may also fear that they will "become" aroused by these thoughts, or become a paedophile if they do not fight with the thoughts, or that they would be "bad" for ignoring the thoughts, or that they're already "bad" for even having the thoughts in the first place.
 Sometimes individuals may even obsessively fear and ruminate that they will condition themselves to become a "pseudo-pedophile" (i.e., fearing that they might become aroused by the sight of children due to a conditioned response from the OCD, rather than a genuine arousal) if they do not control the thoughts, e.g., if they ignore intrusive thoughts about children while engaging in intercourse with their spouse.

 Intrusive Sensations: Sufferers of this obsession also experience intrusive sensations, prompting further intrusive thoughts and obsessing over whether or not these sensations are indicative of arousal.
 Sometimes these sensations are just ordinary bodily sensations or symptoms of anxiety that have been misattributed as being sexual arousal, or other times patients believe that they experience intrusive sexual urges, but when asked how they experience these urges, they actually have nothing to report, only a thought that they have an urge, rather than an actual urge.
 Other times there may be genital stimulation or arousal, but this is not due to being sexually aroused by the taboo content, but instead, a product of compulsive attention to their genitals or engaging in mental imagery which manufactures a false sense of arousal.